Justification of Red List Category

 Surveys suggest that the population on North East and Broughton Island is stable (Amey et al. 2001, Mattern et al. 2009, Hiscock and Chilvers 2016).

-Snares Penguins nest in dense colonies, of usually between 50 and 500 pairs (mean 198, range 1-1,246 Amey et al. 2001), mostly under the forest or dense scrub on North-East Island, but otherwise in the open (Mattern 2013).
-Chicks are fed on krill (60%), fish (30%) and squid (10%); there are indications that fish and squid play a more important role in the diet of adults (Mattern et al. 2009).
-In the breeding season, the species forages predominantly in the Subtropical Convergence Zone.
-During the incubation stage penguins range up to 200 km east; during chick rearing the birds remain within an 80 km radius to the north of the Snares Islands (Mattern 2013).
-During the winter migration the birds venture up to 3,500 km westwards into the Indian Ocean principally staying in subtropical waters north of 45°S (Thompson 2016).
+This species nests in dense colonies, of usually between 50 and 500 pairs (mean 198, range 1-1,246; Amey et al. 2001), mostly under the forest or dense scrub on North-East Island, but otherwise in the open (Mattern 2013).
+Chicks are fed on krill (60%), fish (30%) and squid (10%), though there are indications that fish and squid play a more important role in the diet of adults (Mattern et al. 2009).
+In the breeding season the species forages predominantly in the Subtropical Convergence Zone.
+During the incubation stage penguins range up to 200 km east, while during chick rearing the birds remain within an 80 km radius to the north of the Snares Islands (Mattern 2013).
+During winter migration the birds venture up to 3,500 km westwards into the Indian Ocean, principally remaining in subtropical waters north of 45°S (Thompson 2016).
 There is only one observation of a Snares Penguin interbreeding with another species of Eudyptes (E. sclateri), although interbreeding is more common amongst other eudyptids (Morrison and Sagar 2014).

 Conservation Actions Underway